 It was of crucial importance to the founder to effectivly contribute to the long-term reduction of poverty.
-From this has grown the guiding principle behind the work of the Schmitz Foundations which can be summed up as "projects designed in response to needs of specific target groups".
+Through this, the guiding principle behind the work of the Schmitz Foundations has developed, which can be summed up as "projects designed in response to needs of specific target groups".